Thursday, 4 June 2026

 James NEWBURY: I do not want to do a deal – no, no, no.

-Jacinta Allan: On a point of order, Deputy Speaker, the member for Brighton is misleading the house, and he would not want me to start tendering evidence of his deep, desperate desire to reach agreement with the Labor government.
+Jacinta Allan: On a point of order, Deputy Speaker, the member for Brighton is misleading the house.
+He would not want me to start tendering evidence of his deep, desperate desire to reach agreement with the Labor government.

 Members interjecting.

-Jacinta Allan: That is what I am just saying: it is his deep, desperate desire to reach agreement with the government, which is why I am saying he is misleading the house.
+Jacinta Allan: That is what I am just saying.
+His deep, desperate desire to reach agreement with the government is why I am saying he is misleading the house.

 When you bring a bill and a set of amendments into this place which are simply attempting to rig the system, what does it say to Victorians?
 Before the last election the CFMEU delivered $1.5 million to the Labor Party, and this bill allows that money to continue.
 That is what this bill does.
 It allows this money to continue.
 Sadly, unfortunately, the Parliament has not seen fit to stop it.
 Speaking to these amendments, for context, the coalition sought to stop that, because it is only fair and reasonable.
 I suspect, as has been indicated by the successful applicant in the first challenge, that may be one of their concerns.
 One of their concerns may be a system that is now in place where all big money is blocked except for the unions.
 How can it be?